NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 New hyperoptimization metrics with fold and replica statistics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+The hyperopt measures discussed above are all based on performing a single replica fit per fold.
+However one may also wish to run the hyperoptimization algorithm on fits consisting of many
+replicas per fold.
+This is a feasible option in ``n3fit``, since it has been optimised to
+efficiently run many replica fits in parallel on GPU.
 The combination of :ref:`k-folding <hyperkfolding-label>` and multi-replica experiments
 opens several possibilities for the choice of figure of merit.
 The simplest option would be to minimize
 the average of :math:`\chi^2` across both replica and k folds, *i.e.*,